A Brief History of Our Growth: http://blogs.oregonstate.edu/industry/2013/12/30/building-a-future/

 Apply through MIME admissions or EECS admissions.
 Students should identify one or more prospective advisors from the robotics faculty page and apply to the corresponding program(s) (MIME and/or EECS).
 If you are currently a graduate student at OSU, you should contact the robotics faculty members directly.

-Apply through Oregon State University admissions.
+Apply through Oregon State University admissions, most likely in MIME or EECS.
 If you are currently an undergraduate student at OSU, we recommend you start taking robotics courses and join the Robotics Club as a way to get involved.
-Additional opportunities for undergraduate research are posted below.
+We also have an NSF REU site Robots in the Real World.

 1) Undergraduate collaborative research opportunity for Oregon State University students with CEOAS and MIME faculty: